-Digital government transformation is also continuously nurtured through new digital technologies developed and promoted by global digital and high-tech firms.
+Digital government transformation is also continuously nurtured through the new digital technologies that are developed and promoted by global digital and tech firms.
 These new technologies constantly generate expectations and pressures on public administrations to make use of them across the board.
-However, the specific ways in which this is done depends primarily on existing organizational characteristics (Chakravorti et al, 2020; Galvin et al, 2021).
-These include micro-level characteristics such as organization type and climate, internal politics, and internal labor market (Kane et al, 2017; Vigoda-Gadot, 2007; Westerman et al, 2011), and macro-level characteristics such as NPM practices, globalization, political and civic culture as well as socio-economic forces (Waller & Weerakkody, 2016).
-The interactions between the new technologies that are constantly infused into public spheres, together with the organizational characteristics in public realms create the practices and ideas that compose the digital transformation.
-Thus, a key research challenge is to identify patterns of interactions between technology and organizations that lead to specific practices of digital transformation.
-For example, a highly centralized organization will most likely adopt technologies that enable control but will be less favorable of technologies that encourage inclusion and enable participation in decision making.
+However, the specific ways in which these technologies are deployed depend primarily on existing organizational characteristics (Chakravorti et al, 2020; Galvin et al, 2021).
+These include micro-level characteristics such as organization type and climate, internal politics, and the internal labor market (Kane et al, 2017; Vigoda-Gadot, 2007; Westerman et al, 2011), and macro-level characteristics such as NPM practices, globalization, political and civic culture, and socio-economic forces (Waller & Weerakkody, 2016).
+The interactions between such new technologies, which are constantly infused into public spheres, together with the organizational characteristics of public realms create the practices and ideas that define the digital transformation.
+Thus, a key research challenge is to identify patterns of interactions between technology and organizations that lead to specific practices in digital transformation.
+For example, a highly centralized organization will most likely adopt technologies that enable control but will be less favorable towards technologies that encourage inclusion and enable participation in decision making.

-Digital transformation of performance: The human interface and perceptions of DGF
+Digital transformation of performance: The human interface and perceptions of the DGF

-Digital governance transformation influences and shape public policies and strategies, as well as public management practices and performance (Exmeyer & Hall, 2022; Manoharan, Melitski, & Holzer, 2022).
-Eventually, such policies and managerial practice are expected to reconfigure the relations between individuals and government and affect the unwritten social contract with citizens.
-The magnitude and scope of such public policies and managerial practices is largely reflected in stakeholders’ perceptions of Digital Government Footprint (DGF).
-On the way to identify patterns of relations between humans, machines, and organizations, perceptions of DGF are central as a reflection of major public stakeholders’ views regarding digital transformations in governance and in public management.
+Digital governance transformation influences and shapes both public policies and strategies, and public management practices and performance (Exmeyer & Hall, 2022; Manoharan, Melitski, & Holzer, 2022).
+Ultimately, such policies and managerial practices are expected to reconfigure the relations between individuals and government and affect the unwritten social contract with citizens.
+The magnitude and scope of such public policies and managerial practices is largely reflected in stakeholders’ perceptions of the Digital Government Footprint (DGF).
+When it comes to identifying patterns of relations between humans, machines, and organizations, perceptions of the DGF play a central role as a reflection of major public stakeholders’ views regarding digital transformations in governance and in public management.